Coriander Corner logo

 Tagliatelle Bolognese

-Tagliatelle Bolognese, a staple of Italian cuisine, has its roots deeply entrenched in the rich culinary history of Italy; the origins of this beloved dish are often associated with the city of Bologna, renowned for its exquisite and hearty cooking.
-Tagliatelle, the pasta used in this dish, is a traditional type of egg pasta known for its long, flat ribbons, ideally suited to hold onto the rich and meaty Bolognese sauce - in our house, Tagliatelle Bolognese is the ultimate comfort food.
+Tagliatelle Bolognese, a staple of Italian cuisine, has its roots deeply entrenched in Italy’s rich culinary history; this dish’s origins are often associated with the city of Bologna, renowned for its hearty cooking.
+Tagliatelle, the pasta used in this dish, is a traditional type of egg pasta known for its long, flat ribbons, ideally suited to hold onto the rich and meaty Bolognese sauce.

 Why Tagliatelle?

-Tagliatelle, with its long, flat ribbons, is wider than spaghetti and has more surface area which allows this beautiful pasta to hold and absorb hearty, thicker sauces more effectively.
-The texture and thickness of tagliatelle provide a better balance with the rich and meaty Bolognese sauce - the pasta is a vehicle for the sauce and tagliatelle ensures an even coating of bolognese with every bite.
+With its long, flat ribbons, tagliatelle is wider than spaghetti and has more surface area, allowing this beautiful pasta to hold and absorb hearty, thicker sauces more effectively.
+The texture and thickness of tagliatelle provide a better balance with the rich and meaty Bolognese sauce - the pasta is a vehicle for the sauce, and tagliatelle ensures an even coating of BBolognese with every bite.

 Even though there are many adaptations of spaghetti bolognese, spaghetti, with its thinner and round shape, is better suited for lighter, oil- or tomato-based sauces because its shape allows it to intertwine with these more fluid sauces, ensuring a good distribution of flavor.
-The choice of pasta can really impact the overall experience of a dish, in fact, in Italian cuisine, the pairing of pasta shapes with specific sauces is an art form, reflecting a deep understanding of texture and flavor interactions.
+The choice of pasta can impact the overall experience of a dish; in fact, in Italian cuisine, pairing pasta shapes with specific sauces is an art form, reflecting a deep understanding of texture and flavor interactions.

 The Base of Bolognese: Tomatoes

-For preparing Tagliatelle Bolognese, the choice of tomatoes can greatly influence the flavor and quality of the sauce, and ideally, you want to use high-quality, flavorful tomatoes since they form the base of the Bolognese sauce.
-In this recipe, we opt for high-quality canned crushed tomatoes as they have a natural sweetness that enhances the dish’s flavor without needing to add extra sugar.
+For preparing Tagliatelle Bolognese, the choice of tomatoes can significantly influence the flavor and quality of the sauce.
+Ideally, you want to use high-quality, flavorful tomatoes since they form the base of the Bolognese sauce.
+In this recipe, we opt for high-quality canned crushed tomatoes, which have a natural sweetness that enhances the dish’s flavor without adding extra sugar.
 However, if you’re looking for an alternative to canned crushed tomatoes, here are some options:

-• San Marzano Tomatoes: These are a variety of plum tomatoes, known for their sweet flavor, firm pulp, low seed count, and low acidity, and they are considered by many chefs to be the best tomatoes for making sauces.
+• San Marzano tomatoes: These are a variety of plum tomatoes known for their sweet flavor, firm pulp, low seed count, and low acidity, and many chefs consider them the best tomatoes for making sauces.

-• Roma or Plum Tomatoes: If you’re opting for fresh tomatoes, Roma or plum tomatoes are a good choice as they have a meaty texture with fewer seeds and are less watery, making them ideal for a thicker sauce.
+• Roma or plum tomatoes: If you’re opting for fresh tomatoes, they are a good choice as they have a meaty texture with fewer seeds and are less watery, making them ideal for a thicker sauce.

-• Cherry Tomatoes: While not traditional, cherry tomatoes can also be used for a sweeter and slightly tangy sauce, and they can add a different flavor profile to your Bolognese.
+• Cherry tomatoes: While not traditional, cherry tomatoes can also be used for a sweeter and slightly tangy sauce, adding a different flavor profile to your Bolognese.

 Beef: The Heart of the Dish

-• Beef Chuck: For a more textured and flavorful sauce, you can use beef chuck, however, it needs to be ground or finely chopped.
+• Beef chuck: You can use beef chuck for a more textured and flavorful sauce.
+However, it needs to be ground or finely chopped.

-• Mix of Meats: Sometimes, a mix of ground beef, pork, and veal is used for added depth of flavor.
+• Mix of meats: Sometimes, a blend of ground beef, pork, and veal is used for added depth of flavor.

-A beautiful bowl of tagliatelle bolognese garnished with grated cheese and rosemary.
+A close up of tagliatelle bolognese garnished with cheese and basil leaves adding a pop of color.

 Can I store Tagliatelle Bolognese in the fridge?